raphiz/raphael.li/projects/_posts/2014-08-14-lombok_restricted_access.md

 type: experiment
 github: https://github.com/raphiz/lombok_restricted_access
 teaser: Custom Access Modifiers with Lombok
+initiation: 2014
 ---

 The idea is to build something like [Kohsuke Kawaguchi's  Custom Access Modifier](http://www.kohsuke.org/access-modifier/) as a custom [lombok](http://projectlombok.org/) handler.
 When using lombok, no Maven-Plugins or any other build magic is required - just adding the dependencies and it works.